Ayms/bitcoin-transactions/README.md

 ## Supported coins

-Please see below the supported coins and acronym to be used, as well as full nodes where to send your transactions, use/tests cases and the fork height
+Please see below the supported coins and acronym to be used, as well as explorer link to send your transactions or full nodes, use/tests cases, fork height and explorer

 ### Forked coins